Housing rights of farm workers

 have suitable alternative accommodation from your landlord or the council

 These rules apply if you have an assured or regulated agricultural tenancy.
-But you have more rights if you moved in before 15 January 1989.
+You have more rights if you moved in before 15 January 1989.

 Your landlord must offer you somewhere else to live if they need your home for another farm worker.